-Timing is key to constructing this type of gift-giving relations.
-Bourdieu (1991) showed how the ‘time-gap’ inserted between the gift and the counter-gift gives the relationship its meaning.
-This 'time-gap' is the moment when it is neither too early nor too late to reciprocate.
-If the gift is almost immediately reciprocated, it can be construed as an eagerness to discharge one’s obligation, and in effect amount to a rejection of the initial gift.
-It can be mistaken for ingratitude’ (Bourdieu, 1991: 105).
-If, however, the interval is too long, it can be mistaken for indifference.
-This time-gap is fraught with tension, but also allows the counter-gift to seem spontaneous and willed (Ssorin-Chaikov, 2006).
-Since fraternal friendship exists in a perpetual presence, partners to the relationship can be called up at any time to return past favors.
-They are 'on-call' all the time waiting in suspense for the call to arrive.
+Timing is key to constructing this type of gift giving relations.
+Bourdieu (1991) shows how the “time-gap” between the gift and the return gift gives the relationship its meaning.
+This time-gap is the moment when it is neither too early nor too late to reciprocate.
+If the gift is almost immediately reciprocated, it can be construed as an eagerness to discharge one’s obligation, and, in effect, amount to a rejection of the initial gift.
+It can be mistaken for ingratitude” (Bourdieu, 1991, p.105).
+If, however, too long an interval can be mistaken for indifference.
+This time gap is fraught with tension, but also allows the return gift to seem spontaneous and given out of free will (Ssorin-Chaikov, 2006).
+Since such fraternity exists in perpetuity, partners to the relationship can be called upon at any time to return past favors.
+They are “on-call” all the time, waiting in suspense.
 Avner explains:

 They tried to contact me several time since I got out of prison…I told them I wasn’t interested.
 But it isn’t easy to get away from them.
-They take it for granted that once you’re out, you’ll immediately get back to business.
+They take it for granted that, once you’re out, you’ll immediately get back to business.
 Once a person [the leader] comes up to you and gives you everything you ever wanted, how can you just walk away from him?
-It’s scarry.
-He’ll say, I gave you everything and now you betray me?
-People who join a crime organization are usually ones that are already mixed with crime.
+It’s scary.
+He’ll say: “I gave you everything and now you betray me?”
+People who join a crime organization are usually ones already mixed up with crime.
 And he [the head of the organization] solves their problems.
 It starts when he offers to make your problems go away.
-And now you awe him.
+And now you are in awe him.
 Now you’ll do everything you are asked to do, no questions asked.
 If you don’t, it’s like you dishonored him.
 You are ungrateful.
-If you do what he asks, you are now in deeper troubles.
+If you do what he asks, you are now in deeper trouble.
 For the leader to ask for favors is very risky.
 He can’t afford to have people say no to him.
-And so, he carefully chooses to ask those who would not dare refuse him.
+And so he carefully chooses to ask those who wouldn’t dare refuse him.
 I will do everything for him, even taking the blame for crimes I did not commit.
-If you go to prison, you will need his back…so there is no getting out of it.
+If you go to prison, you will need his support…so there is no getting out of it.

 Shlomo tried to maintain his autonomy by avoiding the norms of gifting: